meisel2000/openhab-addons/bundles/org.openhab.binding.vwweconnect/README.md

-# VW Car Net Binding
+# VW We Connect Binding

 This is an OpenHAB binding for VW We Connect Portal.